khaors/geocompr/main.md

 ### Faceted maps

-Faceted maps, also referred to as 'small multiples', are composed of many maps arranged side-by-side (and sometimes stacked vertically also).
+Faceted maps, also referred to as 'small multiples', are composed of many maps arranged side-by-side, and sometimes stacked vertically.
 Facets enable the visualization of how spatial relationships change with respect to another variable, such as time.
 The changing populations of settlements, for example, can be represented in a faceted map with each panel representing the population at a particular moment in time.
 The time dimension could be represented via another *aesthetic* such as color.